Skip to cookie consent Skip to main content

 • Currently smoke or have quit smoking within the last 15 years

-Pack years measure how much and how often someone has smoked.
+Pack years are calculated by multiplying the number of years smoked times the number of packs smoked per day.
 Twenty pack years means they smoked the equivalent of a pack a day for 20 years, or they smoked 2 packs a day for 10 years, etc.

 What are the risk factors for lung cancer?